Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 (i) DNA is a long polymer of deoxyribonucleotides.
 It is made up of two polynucleotide chains, where the backbone is constituted by sugar-phosphate and the bases project inside.

-(ii) In Molecular Basis of Inheritance Class 12th Notes, it is mentioned that the two chains have anti-parallel polarity, i.e. 5′ > 3′ for one, 3′ > 5′ for another.
+(ii) Two chains have anti-parallel polarity, i.e., 5′ > 3′ for one, 3′ > 5′ for another.

-(iii) The bases in two strands are paired through hydrogen bonds (H—bonds) forming base pairs (bp).
-Adenine forms two hydrogen bonds with thymine from the opposite strand and vice-versa.
-Guanine bonds with cytosine by three H—bonds.
+(iii) The bases in two strands are paired through hydrogen bonds (H-bonds), forming base pairs (bp).
+Adenine forms two hydrogen bonds with thymine from the opposite strand and vice versa.
+Guanine bonds with cytosine by three H-bonds.
 Due to this, purine always comes opposite to pyrimidine.
 This forms a uniform distance between the two strands.

 (v) The plane of one base pair stacks over the other in the double helix.
-This confers stability to the helical structure in addition to H—bonds.
+This confers stability to the helical structure in addition to H-bonds.
+The length of a DNA double helix is about 2.2 meters.
+Therefore, it needs special packaging in a cell.

-NCERT Class 12 Biology Chapter 6 Notes: Radioactive phages were allowed to attach to E. coli bacteria.
+- Radioactive phages were allowed to attach to E. coli bacteria.
 As the infection proceeded, viral coats were removed from the bacteria by agitating them in a blender.
 The virus particles were separated from the bacteria by spinning them in a centrifuge.

-Bacteria that were infected with viruses that had radioactive DNA were radioactive, indicating that DNA was the material that passed from the virus to the bacteria and bacteria that were infected with viruses that had radioactive proteins were not radioactive.
+- Bacteria that were infected with viruses that had radioactive DNA were radioactive, indicating that DNA was the material that passed from the virus to the bacteria, and bacteria that were infected with viruses that had radioactive proteins were not radioactive.
 This indicated that the proteins did not enter the bacteria from viruses.

 Hence, it proved that DNA is a genetic material that is passed from virus to bacteria.

-Properties of Genetic Material is given below:
+Properties of Genetic Material are given below:

 (i) It became established that DNA is the genetic material from the Hershey-Chase experiment.